 Free is good, and there’s a lot of free online workout options right now.
 But especially now being stuck at home so much, you’ll need some variety in your fitness routines.
 Free options just don’t have that.

 We’ve combed the web to find the best premium streaming workout subscriptions, and many of them aren’t as expensive as you may think.
 While some just offer streaming workout classes, others offer additional options like a companion app, discounts on workout equipment, and more.

 Daily Burn has an extensive library of workouts — almost 1,000 of them.
-Among the types of workouts included in your subscription are cardio, yoga, dance, and Pilates, but also included are activities that you’ll only need basic equipment to complete, so this service grows with you as your home gym grows.
+Among the types of workouts included in your subscription are cardio and running workouts, yoga, dance, and Pilates, but also included are activities that you’ll only need basic equipment to complete, so this service grows with you as your home gym grows.

 Currently, Daily Burn offers a 30-day trial, and after your first 30 days, service is $19.99 per month.
 If you’re only interested in a particular type of workout, the service has options there too: Yoga is $9.99 a month, a Running app is $7.99 a month, and a HIIT membership is $12.99 a month, but with the low cost of the complete membership, we’d recommend you opt for that.

 You might think you’d need a Peloton to take full advantage of Peleton’s streaming workout service, but that isn’t the case.
 For only $13 per month, you can stream boot camp, strength, yoga, running, and cycling classes that you can do without one of Peloton’s expensive treadmills or exercise bikes.
 They also have outdoor run classes that you can stream while you run.

 Classes are held both live and on demand.
 Of course, having Peloton equipment is a bonus, but you don’t need it if you have the right exercise bike.
 And the price is cheaper than other options on here, which is a definite bonus.